 Approved by the Infrastructure and Research Policy Committee on January 27, 2023

-Approved by the Public Policy Committee on May 4, 2020
+Approved by the Public Policy and Practice Committee on February 15, 2023

-Adopted by the Board of Direction on July 11, 2020
+Adopted by the Board of Direction on July 2023

-- An all-hazard, comprehensive risk assessment that considers event likelihood and consequence, encourages mitigation strategies, monitors outcomes, and addresses recovery and return to service should be routinely included in the planning/design process for infrastructure at all government levels.
+- An all-hazard, comprehensive risk assessment process that considers event likelihood and consequence, encourages mitigation strategies, service life, monitors outcomes, and addresses recovery and return to service during the planning/design process for infrastructure at all government levels.

 ASCE Policy Statement 500